Using the Mighty 990 to Fund Your Film

 I say, “Touch my heart and I reach for my pocket book.”
 Keep this in mind when creating your short pitch.
 This connection puts energy to your application; it is the voice behind the film.

 Now what will you say when you get them on the phone?
 Go back to your 25 pages and create two lines that bring your film to life and tell them this story as your pitch.
 Tell them the title of your film and give them this short pitch.
 Don’t over pitch, that’s the worst thing you can do.
 Just tell them enough of the story line for them to remember you and the pitch.

-You read this person’s bio on the site and you know the films she/he funded in the past so you want to compliment them on their past selections and for their on-going contributions and support of filmmakers and ask your question that was not answered on the web site.
+You read this person’s bio on the site and you know the films she/he funded in the past.
+You want to compliment them on their past selections, for their on-going contributions, and support of filmmakers.
+Ask your question that was not answered on the web site.

 Once you hang up the phone, write them a nice Hallmark card and mail it that day.
 Be sure to thank them for the information.
 Give them your short pitch again in the card.
 You now have two connections with this person and when they see your application they will remember you through the call and the card and the story of your film.

 The golden rule in applying for grants is “never give up.”
 Keep going back, I have funded 2 films that entered my grant 3 times, I love filmmaker’s tenacity.